nmamano/nmamano-personal-site/blog/dynamic/dynamic.md

 ```

 There are three changes in the code above:
-1. declaring our dictonary for storing results, `memo` outside the recursive function (memo comes "memorization" or "memoization", a name used in the literature).
+1. declaring our dictionary for storing results, `memo` outside the recursive function (memo comes "memorization" or "memoization", a name used in the literature).
 2. before computing the result, we check if the solution has already been computed.
 This check can be done before or after the base case.
 3. before returning, we save the result in the `memo` table.